ericniebler/stl2/ext/proxy/Dxxxx.md

 });
 ```

 Without the constraint, this code compiles.
 With it, it doesn't.
-The constraint `Function<F, ValueType<I>>` checks to see if the lambda is callable with `pair<int,string>`.
-The lambda accepts `pair<int&,string&>`.
+The constraint `Function<F, value_type_t<I>>` checks to see if the lambda is callable with `pair<int, string>`.
+The lambda accepts `pair<int&, string&>`.
 There is no conversion that makes the call succeed.

-Changing the lambda to accept either a "`pair<int,string> [const &]`" or a "`pair<int const &, string const &> [const &]`" would make the check succeed, but the body of the lambda would fail to compile or have the wrong semantics.
+Changing the lambda to accept either a "`pair<int, string> [const &]`" or a "`pair<int const &, string const &> [const &]`" would make the check succeed, but the body of the lambda would fail to compile or have the wrong semantics.
 The addition of the constraint has broken valid code, and there is no way to fix it (short of using a generic lambda).

 ## Problems with the Cross-type Concepts

 The purpose of the `Common` concept in the Palo Alto report is to make cross-type concepts semantically meaningful; it requires that the values of different types, `T` and `U`, can be projected into a shared domain where the operation(s) in question can be performed with identical semantics.
 Concepts like `EqualityComparable`, `TotallyOrdered`, and `Relation` use `Common` to enforce the semantic coherence that is needed for equational reasoning, even when argument types differ.

 However, the syntactic requirements of `Common` cause these concepts to be overconstrained.
 The "common" type cannot be any random type with no relation to the other two; rather, objects of the original two types must be explicitly convertible to the common type.
-The somewhat non-intuitive result of this is that `EqualityComparable<T,T>` can be false even when `EqualityComparable<T>` is true.
-The former has an extra `Common<T,T>` constraint, which is false for non-movable types: there is no such permissible explicit "conversion" from `T` to `T` when `T` is non-movable.
+The somewhat non-intuitive result of this is that `EqualityComparable<T, T>` can be false even when `EqualityComparable<T>` is true.
+The former has an extra `Common<T, T>` constraint, which is false for non-movable types: there is no such permissible explicit "conversion" from `T` to `T` when `T` is non-movable.

 Although not strictly a problem with proxy iterators, the issues with the foundational concepts effect all the parts of the standard library built upon them and so must be addressed.
 The design described below offers a simple solution to an otherwise thorny problem.

 Proposed Design
 =====

-The design suggested here makes heavier use of an existing API, `iter_swap(I,I)`, promoting it to the status of customization point, thereby giving proxy iterators a way to control how elements are swapped.
+The design suggested here makes heavier use of an existing API, `iter_swap(I, I)`, promoting it to the status of customization point, thereby giving proxy iterators a way to control how elements are swapped.
 In addition, it suggests a new customization point: `iter_move(I)`, which can be used for moving an element at a certain position out of sequence, leaving a "hole".
 The return type of `iter_move` is the iterator's *rvalue reference*, a new associated type.
 The `IndirectlySwappable` and `IndirectlyMovable` concepts are re-expressed in terms of `iter_swap` and `iter_move`, respectively.

 The relationships between an iterator's associated types, currently expressed in terms of convertability, are re-expressed in terms of a shared *common reference* type.
 A *common reference* is much like the familiar `common_type` trait, except that instead of throwing away top-level cv and ref qualifiers, they are preserved.
 Informally, the common reference of two reference types is the *minimally-qualified* reference type to which both types can bind.
 Like `common_type`, the new `common_reference` trait can be specialized.